ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: `/c/Users/shlim`
-- Reason for output: `cat` is used to print the contents of a file and since the argument given, `lecture1`, is not a file but a directory, `cat` doesn't do anything.
+- Reason for output: `cat` is used to print the contents of a file and since the argument given, `lecture1`, is not a file but a directory, an error message is displayed stating that `lecture1` is a directory.
 This is an error produced by the fact that the given argument is not a file that the command can print the contents of.

 **Path to file as argument**
 ```